×

 When we asked people living in Thailand what life is like and how people spend their time, they said:

 "Living as an expat or digital nomad in Thailand can be incredibly rewarding.
 The country offers a warm and welcoming culture, as well as an abundance of delicious tropical fruits, vibrant markets and stunning beaches.
 Expats and digital nomads have access to a range of amenities such as high-speed internet, co-working hubs, a range of accommodation options, and opportunities to explore the diverse landscape.
 Thailand also has plenty of cultural attractions, from ancient temples to bustling nightlife.
-Expats and digital nomads are able to immerse themselves in the local culture, making new friends and discovering new experiences," remarked one member in Thailand.
+Expats and digital nomads are able to immerse themselves in the local culture, making new friends and discovering new experiences," explained one person living in Thailand.

 Where should I live in Thailand?